-Atkin is Reader in Fine Art and Director of Internationalisation at Loughborough University.
-He has lectured at numerous institutions worldwide, including Boston University: Tsinghua University, Beijing: Virginia Commonwealth University: Kansas City Art Institute: Hartford University, CT: Sydney College of the Arts: Victoria College Melbourne: The Curtin Institute, Perth.
+Atkin is Reader in Fine Art and Director of Internationalisation at Loughborough University, and has lectured at numerous institutions worldwide, including Boston University: Tsinghua University, Beijing: Virginia Commonwealth University: Kansas City Art Institute: Hartford University, CT.: Sydney College of the Arts: Victoria College Melbourne: The Curtin Institute, Perth.

 简短的传记. 约翰 阿特金

 他曾在世界各地的许多院校做讲座，包括波士顿大学; 北京的清华大学; 弗吉尼亚州立大学; 堪萨斯城市艺术学院; 哈特福德大学，CT; 悉尼艺术学院; 墨尔本维多利亚学院; 帕斯科廷学院。

 John Atkin has developed a substantial body of work over the past 40 years which has been exhibited worldwide in the form of solo and group exhibitions, as well as public art.
 His research interests have evolved from the use of the found object as a metaphor for human identity into how outcomes from such research can be embedded into the public realm via regeneration projects worldwide.